ShadyAlexCodes/shadyalexcodes.github.io/README.md

 # Personal Porfolio

-This portfolio was created for myself, and as a place to showcase any and all work that has been created by me.
+A page to showcase all the work I've made.

 ### Extra